 Submissions are welcome for a new international journal from Taylor & Francis entitled Auditory Perception & Cognition.
 This journal is affiliated with the annual Auditory Perception, Cognition, and Action Meeting (APCAM) that precedes meetings of the Psychonomic Society.

-Auditory Perception & Cognition seeks to bring together outstanding examples of auditory science across disciplines within one publication.
+Auditory Perception & Cognition (AP&C) seeks to bring together outstanding examples of auditory science across disciplines within one publication.
 It is unique in its consideration of work with either a basic or applied research focus that can target any level of processing (i.e., low-level perceptual to high-level cognitive), theoretical perspective (e.g., constructivist v. ecological) and methodology (e.g., neurophysiological v. behavioral/psychophysical; quantitative v. observational).
 The journal fills an important gap between general perceptual and cognitive journals that infrequently feature auditory work and highly specialized auditory publications that do not attract wide readership outside the authors immediate domain.

 Details about the journal, including instructions for authors, can be found on the journal website.